Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Interface Techie.md

+﻿## Description
+Add a short description for Interface Techie.

 This ability allows the player to build Tinker Chemicals.
 Only this player can use the supertech unless specified otherwise.

 # Lv 1